Brief Description of Employees’ and Employers’ Associations

 Other Types of Employee Representative Bodies

-The organisation of mixed commissions to fulfil certain social and economic functions can be established in the collective bargaining agreements; the resolutions of said commissions will be executed by the courts when declared mandatory by the parties involved.
+The organization of mixed commissions to fulfil certain social and economic functions can be established in the collective bargaining agreements; the resolutions of said commissions will be executed by the courts when declared mandatory by the parties involved.

 The FLL also provides the right to employees to create coalitions, which are temporary accords for the protection of their mutual interests.
 These possibilities generate the potential that groups of workers could pursue claims collectively before the authorities, although in practice, these actions hardly ever occur, at least at the present time.